 e.
 Lack of standing: The complaining party does not have standing.

 2. Scheduling: The NABR panel chair shall consult with all interested parties and the USATF Representative, if any, during a pre-hearing conference to discuss scheduling and procedural matters.
+An opportunity for a hearing shall be provided to the parties within ninety (90) days following the last filing with USATF.
 The chair shall, within five (5) business days after the time to challenge arbitrators expires, set a hearing to start within thirty (30) days of the pre-hearing conference.

 3. Postponements: The NABR panel may postpone the hearing date beyond the thirty (30) day period only upon a showing that a substantial injustice would otherwise occur.